braintree/popup-bridge-android/README.md

 [![Build Status](https://travis-ci.org/braintree/popup-bridge-android.svg?branch=master)](https://travis-ci.org/braintree/popup-bridge-android)

-PopupBridge is an Android library that allows WebViews to open popup windows in a browser and send data back to the WebView.
+PopupBridge is an Android library that allows WebViews to open popup windows in a browser and send data back to the parent page in the WebView.

 ![PopupBridge Demo gif](popup-bridge-android.gif)

-PopupBridge is also available for iOS.
+PopupBridge is also available for [iOS](https://github.com/braintree/popup-bridge-ios).

 See the [Frequently Asked Questions](#frequently-asked-questions) to learn more about PopupBridge.
+See [Using PayPal in a WebView](#using-paypal-in-a-webview) to use PopupBridge with PayPal.

 Requirements
 ------------